letsclode/gumble_colorGame/README.md

-# gumble_colorGame
+# ColorGame
-A Filipino game called colorgame in a place called Peryahan.
+A Filipino game title colorgame in a place called Peryahan.